signalogic/SigSRF_SDK/pktlib_readme.md

                                                      -a fully re-assembled packet if uFlags includes DS_PKT_INFO_REASSEMBLY_GET_PACKET
                                                      -a TERMINATION_INFO or SESSION_DATA struct if uFlags includes a DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, or DS_PKT_INFO_CHNUM_xxx flag
                                                   */
-                    int* chnum,                   /* chnum, if not NULL, will contain a matching channel number when DS_PKT_INFO_CHNUM or DS_PKT_INFO_CHNUM_PARENT are given in uFlags.
-If the packet matches a child channel number and DS_PKT_INFO_CHNUM_PARENT is given, chnum will contain the child channel number and the parent channel number will be returned */ unsigned int  uFlags          /* one or more of the flags given in Packet Info Flags below.
-If a DS_PKT_INFO_RTP_xxx flag is given, the corresponding RTP header item is returned. (ii) if DS_PKT_INFO_SESSION_xxx, DS_PKT_INFO_CODEC_xxx, or DS_PKT_INFO_CHNUM_xxx flags are given, packet headers (plus session handle if user managed sessions are active) are used to match an existing session, after which a codec handle or channel number is returned and associated struct data is copied to pInfo as a TERMINATION_INFO or SESSION_DATA struct if pInfo is not NULL.
-If non-session-related, general information should be retrieved from the packet, sessionHandle should be given as -1 */
+                    int* chnum                    /* chnum, if not NULL, will contain a matching channel number when DS_PKT_INFO_CHNUM or DS_PKT_INFO_CHNUM_PARENT are given in uFlags.
+If the packet matches a child channel number and DS_PKT_INFO_CHNUM_PARENT is given, chnum will contain the child channel number and the parent channel number will be returned */
                    );
 ```